YoureWaifuABest/LuluMathBot/README.md

 ## Installation
 1. `git clone [this repo]`
-2. Download Riot's datadragon and untar it into the location of the repo.
-3. Add your bot's token to bottoken.py
+2. Add your bot's token to bottoken.py
-4. Add your Riot API token to apitoken.py
+3. Add your Riot API token to apitoken.py
-5. Launch it and it'll probably work.
+4. Launch it and it'll probably work.

 ### Disclaimer
 LuluMathBot isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games